 Our model of implementation is based upon research conducted by the National Implementation Research Network (NIRN).
-NIRN has identified a sequence of stages that implementation efforts must address in order to be successful: exploration and adoption, program installation, initial implementation, full implementation, innovation, and sustainability.
+NIRN has identified Stages of Implementation that efforts must address in order to be successful: exploration and adoption, program installation, initial implementation, full implementation, innovation, and sustainability.
 These stages represent an iterative process, as efforts are reassessed or reevaluated in light of new realities.

 Each year, survey data will help you identify and target areas in your school, district, or state that are in need of improvement.
-This ongoing data collection will guide you in revising and adjusting your larger implementation plan, while allowing you to target resources to the areas most in need.
-Read brief descriptions of each stage here.
+This ongoing data collection will guide you in revising and adjusting your larger implementation plan, while allowing you to focus resources in the areas of most need.
+Read brief descriptions of each step below.
 Once you're ready to begin the process, check out our helpful checklist for Identifying and Implementing Programmatic Interventions.

 - Develop a communication plan for documenting and describing your process and activities to key stakeholder groups.
 It is important to communicate team activities, timeline, and other relevant information to stakeholders on a regular basis.

 - Analyze survey and incident data to determine needs and prevalence of need.